or Bill Prebble, phone 027 468 2655

 From small beginnings the Society is now recognized as having the largest collection of archival material relating to New Zealand Railways, a collection which is continually being added to.

-The Society’s premises are located in North Street, Ava, opposite and on the south side of the Ava Railway Station on the Wellington to Upper Hutt line.
-The premises are open most weekdays, but not to any fixed hours.
+The Society’s premises are located in North Street, Petone, opposite and on the south side of the Ava Railway Station on the Wellington to Upper Hutt line.
+The premises are open on the days and hours above, at other times by arrangement.

 - Newspaper clippings should always record the name of the newspaper and the date of issue.

 - NEVER use Sellotape® or other adhesive tapes and REMOVE all pins and staples.

 - Scrapbooks – material should be mounted single-sided, NOT on both sides of the paper.
 This makes for easier filing should the scrap book be broken up.